 That shows that the bull market still has strength, and should help the stocks hit hardest to recover even faster.

 The stocks listed below have been hit by coronavirus-related losses.
 But both should rebound quickly.
 In fact, both have already started retaking losses, which means to take advantage of their bargain-basement prices you’ll have to act fast…

 So think about investing in these stocks…but don’t think too long.
 Available early investment entries can change quickly.

-All of the companies already mentioned in this article are solid, growing companies with good fundamentals.
+Both of the companies already mentioned in this article are solid, growing companies with good fundamentals.
 They should bounce back in a few weeks to six months, depending on the industry and how long this coronavirus scare lasts.

 Alibaba (NYSE: BABA)

 With a market cap of $609.58 billion, Alibaba, the “Amazon.com of China,” is one of that country’s tech superstars.

 The stock has been beaten down by trade war concerns, but also recovering nicely, and reached its all-time high on January 13, 2020.
 Then came the coronavirus, and just like that 13.85% was lopped off the stock’s value.